 The objective of our independent student research was the modification of a bioinformatic pipeline across the three domains of life.
-Since the hypotheses of Darwin, biologists have endeavored to create a comprehensive tree of life.2 Yet, these evolving models of classification imply that phylogenetic taxonomy is in constant flux due to ongoing research in genomics.
-Therein, organisms are typically classified based on their morphological, structural, ecological, behavioral, metabolic, and genetic characteristics-all relative to the field of microbiology.2 Yet, recent advances in molecular phylogenetic "trees," however, is the existence of lateral gene transfer (LGT).
-LGT refers to the nonvertical transmission of genetic material between species, and contrasts with the traditional view of vertical inheritance from parent to offspring.2
+Since the hypotheses of Darwin, biologists have endeavored to create a comprehensive tree of life.
+Yet, these evolving models of classification imply that phylogenetic taxonomy is in constant flux due to ongoing research in genomics.
+Therein, organisms are typically classified based on their morphological, structural, ecological, behavioral, metabolic, and genetic characteristics-all relative to the field of microbiology.
+Yet, recent advances in molecular phylogeny have synthesized the creation of Bayesian models of phylogenetic "supertrees."
+One complication in these phylogenetic "trees," however, is the existence of lateral gene transfer (LGT).
+LGT refers to the nonvertical transmission of genetic material between species, and contrasts with the traditional view of vertical inheritance from parent to offspring.